n377i/mangu/README.md

 # Man&gcirc;u - Recipe App

 Man&gcirc;u can be used to save, edit, delete and search for recipes.
 It includes an image upload, an automatically formatted ingredient list and numbered preparation steps.
 The app is still a work in progress and will be expanded with additional features.
+It is currently only available in German.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/1c6eabb9-b9ad-4618-849c-4a977016a851" alt="demo">